Eng0AI/denuvo-slides-template/slides.md

 **How to find?**

 - Breakpoint on every exported function of every DLL
-  - super cheap in the emulator
+  - Super cheap in the emulator
 - Log every API call that was done from Hogwarts Legacy

 ---